vinibol12/job_app_tracker/README.md

 - Delete applications that are no longer relevant
 - Simple and intuitive user interface
 - Responsive layout working well in mobile too.
+- The most recent applications show at the top of the list.
+So, when we add a new application it's not hidden in the last page.

 ## Tech Stack